A conjecture on the Crazy Knight's Tour Problem: Main results for cyclically diagonal arrays

-\begin{ex} We consider the case $h = 10$ and $g = 5$, hence we construct the array $D^*$, that is an $HA^{sw}(10,15;1,10)$.
-Moreover, we show the orbits of $c_9'$ and $c_3'$ under the action of the move function $\phi$, where the visited cells are marked with the corresponding index of $c_j'$:
+Note that $\gcd(g+1,k-1)=2$.
+We construct the array $G^*$, that is an $A^{L}(6,13;1,6)$.
+Moreover, we show the orbits of $z_2'$ and $z_5'$ under the action of the move function $\phi$, where the visited cells are marked with the corresponding index of $z_j'$: